yast/yast-users/doc/autoyast.md

 ## 2nd Stage or Normal Mode

-* Merges users/groups with the same name and updates the profile according to the profile.
+* Merges users/groups with the same name and updates the configuration according to the profile.
 * If an element is not specified in the profile, it falls back to the default.

 Given the example of the previous section, the resulting user would be: